RustedTerrier/xfetch/README.md

     $ bitfetch -h # view help message
 ```

-# For CRUX, Antix and other distro without /etc/os-release file users
+# For CRUX, Artix and other distro without /etc/os-release file users

 ```shell
     # because of youre distro doesn't have /etc/os-release file you need to manually specify youre distro ID